JustineLicuanan/sds-report-generation-system/README.md

 ### Version 0.10.28

 - The appointments is now working.
-- The calendar is now working.
+- The dates in calendar is now showing.
+- calendar modal is not working.

 ### Version 0.10.26